rgalanakis/pynocle/README.txt

 There's currently no installation support, and there probably won't be until the API is greatly stabilized.
 You can download the source from http://code.google.com/p/pynocle/, and just 'import pynocle' and you're ready to go!

-Make sure you have GraphViz's 'dot' in your application path, and the coverage module installed, to use all features.
+Make sure you have GraphViz's 'dot' in your application path, and the coverage and numpy modules installed, to use all features.

 To Do